DavidSanches/pscsp/README.md

 We could try to use a [SAT solver](https://en.wikipedia.org/wiki/Category:SAT_solvers) but those are generally not optimised and expensive to run in practice.
+An alternative is to use a search strategy.

+### Implementation
+I decided to use a basic search strategy: we just generate all possible combinations of paints and check each against the consumer taste.
+We then return the first cheapest found.

+### Time Complexity analysis
+Let's assume we have `n` paints and `k` customers.
+Generating all combinations takes 2^n, so a complexity of `O(2^n)`.
+For each combination, we iterate over each of the `k` customers.
+So, we're at `O(k.2^n)`.

+I don't think it's worth including the complexity due to the number of paints into the customer tastes, as we'll have to make assumptions (e.g. in average a customer likes `1/n` paints) that are:
+1/ based on no data, 2/ not necessary relevant.

+We could add the sorting of the solutions into the equation.
+It looks like the `stream.sorted()` sort implementation of non-already-sorted streams
+(the case for the moment, and maybe an area of improvement) is a [Timsort](https://en.wikipedia.org/wiki/Timsort), which has a wort case of `O(n log n)`.
+We could make some assumptions and add-up this part but it would not be much relevant.

+Overall time complexity is made by the core problem solving: `O(k.2^n)`.

+### Space Complexity analysis
+This analysis is very close to the time complexity: `O(k.2^n)` for the code problem solving.
+The Timsort Worst-case space complexity is `O(n)`.

+So, again, a global complexity of `O(k.2^n)`.

 ## Getting Started